Are artificial sweeteners safe to consume? Do they really help you lose weight? Is “real” sugar a better choice?

 This example illustrates that not everyone is affected in the same way by what is in our food supply.
 As long as I stick to real foods, I feel great, so I am highly motivated to do just that.

 --They provide sweetness without calories.

 --They don’t raise blood sugar in the way that sugary foods and drinks do.

 --They help those with a sweet tooth, who can’t consume sugar, to not feel deprived.

 Cons of using sugar substitutes

 --There is too much unknown about long-term use of these products, and the potential health risks may outweigh any benefits.

---Using these substitutes for sugar means you train your palate to prefer highly-sweetened foods and beverages rather than healthier alternatives.
+--Using these substitutes for sugar means you train your palate to prefer highly-sweetened foods and beverages rather than healthier, less-sweet, alternatives.

---Since they are calorie-free, artificially sweetened beverages may take the place of drinking water which can affect your kidney function long-term.
+--Since they are calorie-free, artificially sweetened beverages may take the place of drinking water which can affect your health long-term.